pepaslabs/pogoplug-v4-bodhi-rootfs-debian/README.md

 You can fix this by placing your SD card into a laptop and editing `/etc/fstab`.
 Replace `/dev/root` with `/dev/mmcblk0p1` (if you boot from SD card).

-If you find you are no longer allowed to log in via ssh as root, you'll need to edit your `/etc/ssh/sshd_config` and change `PermitRootLogin` to `yes`.

 ## Rationale